klauer/epics-sumo-mirror/doc/reference-sumo.rst

   {
       "tar": {
+          "commands": COMMANDS,
           "patches": PATCHFILES,
           "url": "FILEURL"
       }
   }

-The key "patches" is *optional*.
-If it is given the patches are applied to the source in the given order.
+The keys "commands" and "patches" are *optional*.

 "TARFILE" may be a filename or an URL with one of these forms: